identity-com/idv-commons/README.md

 }
 ```

+## Plan Manager
+The IDV Commons library provides an ancestral handler, called `PlanManager`(`src/vp/PlanManager.js`), that defines the interface to implement the validation plan resolution.
+This class includes methods to list the plans supported by the IDV and to retrieve a plan given a credential item type.

+The IDV Toolkit supports implementing a custom Plan Manager for an IDV.

 # Tasks
 In many cases, UCA validation may be handled by a service external to the IDV Toolkit, and may take more than a few seconds.
 In this case, an external task can be added to the process state, that can be resolved later either via a notification or via polling.